brunoxkz/das/replit.md

-# Vendzz - Quiz Funnel Platform
+# Vendzz - Multi-Project Repository

 ## Overview

+This repository contains two distinct but related projects:

+### 1. Vendzz Quiz Funnel Platform
-Vendzz is a modern, futuristic SaaS quiz funnel platform focused on lead generation.
-Built with React, Express, and PostgreSQL, it features a sleek green-themed UI with shadcn/ui components, optional Stripe integration for subscriptions, and Replit authentication.
+A modern, futuristic SaaS quiz funnel platform focused on lead generation.
+Built with React, Express, and SQLite, it features a sleek green-themed UI with shadcn/ui components, JWT authentication, and comprehensive email marketing integration via Brevo.
 The platform enables users to create interactive quizzes for lead capture with comprehensive analytics.

+### 2. WordPress Events Manager Plugin
+A complete WordPress plugin for managing Events Calendar Pro events.
+Located in the `wordpress-events-manager/` folder, this plugin provides database access, event editing, and recurring event management capabilities.
+The plugin is fully functional and ready for production use.

 ## System Architecture